wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 - They're goal-driven
 - They're connected

-All agents are made to operate without a lot of human input while they're running.
+All agents are made to operate without a lot of human input or steering while they're running.
 You can have agents that run entirely independently once you start them.
 However, some agents require human feedback to ensure safe operation and high-quality results.

 Agents typically work towards a single goal.
-For example, when you ask Siri to set a timer, Siri starts the agent to set a timer.
-It will figure out everything else based on information from the environment it's running in.
-An agent you want to use to write test cases to validate your software aims to write a test for a specific piece of code.
+For example, when you ask Siri to set a timer, you don't need to explain how it should start the timer.
+It will figure out how to start the timer on its own.
+Coding agents work of a short description of the task and then research the rest of the task on their own, thanks to how they were trained.

-Finally, agents are given ways to interact with their environment.
+Finally, agents are connected to tools to interact with their environment.
 There are two ways in which an agent interacts with their environment.
 The agent can read information from the environment needed to generate a plan for reaching the goal.
 The agent can also perform actions to manipulate the environment to reach the goal.
 Depending on how well the agent is trained, it will have an easy or hard time achieving its goal.

 ### The role of large language models in agents